 The Drug Development, Pharmacokinetics and Imaging module is a one-week module of the MSc in Experimental and Translational Therapeutics programme.
-Offered by the Department of Oncology and the Department for Continuing Education, the module will be led by Dr Paul Brennan, and will feature face-to-face lectures and tutorials from some of Oxford's leading clinicians and scientists.
+Offered by the Department of Oncology and the Department for Continuing Education, the module will be led by Dr Emma Mead, and will feature face-to-face lectures and tutorials from some of Oxford's leading clinicians and scientists.

 The module can also be taken as a stand-alone short course.
 It includes group work, discussions, guest lectures, and interaction and feedback with tutors and lecturers.